ericfrisino/ecommerce-style-guide/README.md

-# xm-style-guide
+# E-Commerce Style Guide

-Style Guide for ICC XM Store Websites
+Style guide sent to a vendor that had been hired to build out a custom store for The Compliance Center.